Representation

 Glacier ice

-This popular approach simplifies the problem significantly: since it does not matter in which directions \(b\)-axes (crystal \(a\)-axes) point, it is not needed to keep track of how they are distributed.
+This popular approach simplifies the problem significantly: since it does not matter in which direction \(b\)-axes (crystal \(a\)-axes) point, there is no need to track how they are distributed.

 $$